To the question, “What gives you the right or privilege

 - develop and distribute open source curriculum materials to schools, colleges and universities.

-- Offer this Mission Statement, our Invitation to Participate, and the information content and architecture of this web site, as an open-source/Creative Commons model for people around the world wanting to start their own regional Cooperative Universities of the Great Turning.
+- Offer this Mission Statement, our Invitation to Participate, and the information content and architecture of this web site, as an open-source/Creative Commons model for people around the world wanting to start their own regional Cooperative Libraries/Resource Centers of the Great Turning.

-As an all-volunteer organization, we invite you to join is as a student, mentor, librarian, artist-in-virtual-residence, and/or topic coordinator/topic committee member.
+As an all-volunteer community, we invite you to join us as a student, mentor, librarian, artist-in-virtual-residence, and/or topic coordinator/topic committee member.

-In our work together to build a new kind of university, a community of learner-scholar-activists, we are guided by the following principles.
+In our work together to participate in and carry forward the Great Turning, we are guided by the following principles.

 1. Evolutionary embodiment: To begin in our own lives, and in our own communities, the great positive changes we most want to see in the world.
 To embody the solutions and virtues we advocate.
 To transform ourselves as we wish to see the world transformed, in order to be catalysts of those transitions.
 (All our other commitments flow from this one.
 Please visit our Gandhi page.)

 2. Co-evolution of mutual support and social change: The greater and more difficult the tasks we take up, and invite others to take up (such as opposing global warming or abolishing nuclear weapons), the deeper and longer the emotional support we commit ourselves to offer all involved in those tasks.
-(We explore this at length in the Spiral Journey Empowerment Curriculum.)
+(We explore this at length in the Spiral Journey Resilience Map.)

 3. Reasoned dialogue and respectful disagreement.
 The breakdown of industrial civilization, and the emergence of perpetual war, generate problems far beyond the reach of our usual styles of discussion and debate, which include a large element of personal attack.
 (Such conflict styles attract large television audiences, but do nothing to solve problems or create new insights.)
 Thus we commit ourselves to the evolution of cooperative communication practices, as explored in our study area on Communication Skills for Personal & Social Change.